citp/privacy-policy-historical/s/si/sit/sitepronews.com.md

-> *The following text is extracted and transformed from the sitepronews.com privacy policy that was archived on 2012-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121219191159id_/http%3A//www.sitepronews.com/sitepronews-privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sitepronews.com privacy policy that was archived on 2013-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630040044id_/http%3A//www.sitepronews.com/sitepronews-privacy-statement) for the most accurate reproduction.*

-# SiteProNews Privacy Statement | SiteProNews: Webmaster News & Resources
+# SiteProNews Privacy Statement SiteProNews | SiteProNews

-## SiteProNews Privacy Statement

 #### Privacy Policy Overview